Rachitlohani/leetcode/k8s_scribble.md

 ### Pods
-*Runs a single set of containers
+1.Runs a single set of containers
-*Good for one-off dev purposes
+2.Good for one-off dev purposes
-*Rarely used directly in production
+3.Rarely used directly in production

 ### Deployment
-*Runs a set of identical pods
+1.Runs a set of identical pods
 *Monitors the state of each pod, updating as necessary *Good for dev
 *Good for production